98/100

 Food and wine pairings

-Enjoy with Argentine beef fillet and cep mushroom fricassee, thin slices of cured ham...
+Enjoy it with an Argentine beef tenderloin and a fricassee of porcini mushrooms, or thin slices of aged ham...

 Robert Parker - Wine Advocate

 [...]
-It is slightly more mature than the 2019, with a little more alcohol (14.5%) and very good structural tannins while retaining its freshness, and it has the spicy side of Petit Verdot (Gabillet mentions white pepper).
+It is slightly more mature than the 2019, with a bit more alcohol (14.5%) and very good structural tannins while retaining its freshness, and it has the spicy character of Petit Verdot (Gabillet mentions white pepper).
 The wine has a very smooth and polished texture, as well as the elegance and balance that characterize it here; the wine is very clean and precise.
-I note very good consistency between the three vintages I tasted side by side—this 2020 and the 2018 and 2019.
+I note a very good consistency among the three vintages I tasted side by side—this 2020 and the 2018 and 2019.
 Overall, this is a triumph over the unfavorable conditions of the vintage.
-They produced their usual 100,000 bottles (since 2018), as they are renewing their vineyards and want to keep the volume stable.
-They produce this volume from the 36 productive hectares they own in Las Compuertas and Altamira. [...]
-They focus on agroecology, accelerating regenerative viticulture and using cover crops; they have planted 1,900 trees in the last three years, creating small pockets of biodiversity for birds.
-They have planted 1,900 trees over the last three years, creating small clusters of biodiversity for birds.
-They have transplanted a few hundred-year-old olive trees and keep their sheep and llamas on the property.
+They have produced their usual 100,000 bottles (since 2018), as they are renewing their vineyards and want to maintain a stable volume.
+They produce this volume from the 36 hectares of productive vineyards they own in Las Compuertas and Altamira. [...]
+They focus on agroecology, accelerating regenerative viticulture and using cover crops; they have planted 1,900 trees over the past three years, creating small biodiversity clusters for birds.
+They have planted 1,900 trees over the past three years, creating small clusters of biodiversity for birds.
+They have transplanted a few century-old olive trees and keep their sheep and llamas on the property.
 They are very environmentally conscious.
-2024-2034
+2024–2034

 Jancis Robinson